 How do I get my beads?

-You’re probably seen other Scouters wearing their Wood Badge beads.
-When you success-fully complete your Ticket, some of your Wood Badge staff members will present you with your Wood Badge beads, a tan neckerchief with the famed MacLaren tartan, a leather ‘woggle’ (neckerchief slide) and a special Wood Badge certificate.
+You’ve probably seen other Scouters wearing their Wood Badge beads.
+When you successfully complete your Ticket, Wood Badge staff members will present you with your Wood Badge beads, a tan neckerchief with the famed MacLaren tartan, a leather ‘woggle’ (neckerchief slide) and a special Wood Badge certificate.

 What do I wear?